nayana142/Drug_Prediction/README.md

     • Evaluate the models using metrics such as accuracy, precision, recall, or F1-score to assess their performance on the test dataset.
     • Once satisfied with the model's performance, deploy it for predictions on new data, considering real-world implications and ethical considerations.

-## Deploying a machine learning model with Django
+## Web Application for a Drug Prediction Project using Django

     • Create a Django Project:
     • Set up a new Django project or use an existing one to build the web application.
 Use Django's structure to manage views, templates, and routes.